reactgraphqlacademy/graphql-api-training/README.md

 ## Learning objectives

-- Understand the advantages of using the GraphQL Cursor Connections Specification
+- Understand the advantages of implementing the GraphQL Cursor Connections Specification.
-- Learn how to implement in JavaScript a GraphQL API compliant with the specification
+- Learn how to implement in JavaScript a GraphQL API compliant with the Connections spec.
-- Learn how to extend the implementation of the spec and add things such as filters or a total count.
+- Understand how to extend the specification and implement a use case like filtering.

 ## To get started